pranitbauva1997/nginx-playground/README.md

 ## Architecture of the experiment

-We have two app containers which have a FastAPI server running and an nginx container to load balance the requests.
+There are two app containers which have a FastAPI server running and an nginx container to load balance the requests.

 ## Notes